kshitijabanala/Projects/Study Abroad Programs Project/README.md

 </p>

 This project integrates study abroad program data from **Penn State University (PSU)** and **Ohio State University (OSU)** into a unified and queryable schema.
-By web scraping public program tables, cleaning inconsistencies, and structuring the data into an SQLite database, we developed a comprehensive database for efficient querying and analysis.
+By web scraping public program tables, cleaning inconsistencies, and structuring the data into an SQLite database, I developed a comprehensive database for efficient querying and analysis.

 Key queries provided insights into:
 - Program distributions by **region**, **college**, and **location**.